 - Add more insulation – Adding insulation to your home is like putting on an extra blanket when winter nights get colder.
 It helps keep the heat right where you need it.
 If you are building, ask your home builder about insulation values.

 When you adopt these saving strategies along with the smart savings that MagikFlame provides, you’ll see the benefits each month on your energy bill.
 MagikFlame adds value and beauty to your home with safe, zero emissions zone heating.
-You’ll save each month on your fuel bills too because MagikFlame is 100 percent efficient.
+You’ll also save each month on your fuel bills because MagikFlame is 100 percent efficient.
 When you complete your purchase, simply select the buy now, pay later option, and you’re on your way.
 What could be simpler?